The Pros of Proana and Promia (Yes, Really)

 But it hurts to hear our community literally laugh off the idea of “fit shaming” or - implicitly or not - invalidate the experiences of thin people dealing with eating disorders.
 I constantly see people berating others for using the #bodyposi or #bodypositive hashtags because they’re “not fat enough,” claiming this was originally a movement for fat people.

 And here’s Part 2 of that, which I imagine even fewer people will agree with me on: Eating disorders are not “cured” by reinforcing a body-positive message.
-With increasing evidence that anorexia nervosa is purely genetic and metabolic in nature (i.e. the psychological element only comes secondary to that) and the understanding that many, many people’s eating disorder experiences have nothing to do with body image, we do run the risk, as a community, of fetishizing this “fat is beautiful” message at the risk of pushing anything else forward.
+With increasing evidence that anorexia nervosa is purely genetic and metabolic in nature (i.e. the psychological element only comes secondary to that) and the understanding that many, many people’s eating disorder experiences have nothing to do with body image (such as in the case of the oft-misdiagnosed Avoidant/Restrictive Food Intake Disorder [ARFID]), we do run the risk, as a community, of fetishizing this “fat is beautiful” message at the risk of pushing anything else forward.

 I know some people will read that and already start putting me in a box, labelling me a “false prophet” of body-positivity or whatever.
 But that’s the problem.
 We’re so infiltrated with infighting and cliques that it sometimes makes sense to me that those going through an eating disorder wouldn’t want to be a part of our community.
 Again, though, to reiterate: I think fat acceptance is super important, and I don’t want to see that message go away.